ankaAR/bestiario5e/_creatures/tarrasque.md

 ***Siege Monster.*** The tarrasque deals double damage to objects and structures.

-### Actions
+### Acciones

-***Multiattack.*** The tarrasque can use its Frightful Presence.
+***Multiataque.*** The tarrasque can use its Frightful Presence.
 It then makes five attacks: one with its bite, two with its claws, one with its horns, and one with its tai l.
 It can use its Swallow instead of its bite.

-***Bite.*** Melee Weapon Attack: +19 to hit, reach 10 ft., one target.
-Hit: 36 (4d12 + 10) piercing damage.
+***Bite.*** Melee Weapon Attack: +19 al ataque, alcance 10 pies, un objetivo.
+Impacto: 36 (4d12 + 10) piercing damage.
 If the target is a creature, it is grappled (escape DC 20).
 Until this grapple ends, the target is restrained, and the tarrasque can't bite another target.

-***Claw.*** Melee Weapon Attack: +19 to hit, reach 15 ft., one target.
-Hit: 28 (4d8 + 10) slashing damage.
+***Claw.*** Melee Weapon Attack: +19 al ataque, alcance 15 pies, un objetivo.
+Impacto: 28 (4d8 + 10) slashing damage.

-***Horns.*** Melee Weapon Attack: +19 to hit, reach 10 ft., one target.
-Hit: 32 (4d10 + 10) piercing damage.
+***Horns.*** Melee Weapon Attack: +19 al ataque, alcance 10 pies, un objetivo.
+Impacto: 32 (4d10 + 10) piercing damage.

-***Tail.*** Melee Weapon Attack: +19 to hit, reach 20 ft., one target.
-Hit: 24 (4d6 + 10) bludgeoning damage.
+***Cola.*** Ataque de arma cuerpo a cuerpo: +19 al ataque, alcance 20 pies, un objetivo.
+Impacto: 24 (4d6 + 10) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 20 Strength saving throw or be knocked prone.

 ***Frightful Presence.*** Each creature of the tarrasque's choice within 120 feet of it and aware of it must succeed on a DC 17 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, with disadvantage if the tarrasque is within line of sight, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the tarrasque's Frightful Presence for the next 24 hours.